gianlazz/Lazztech.Cloud/GianDevNotes.md

 - Submit an image to be processed with returned result response
 - Return all snapshots by person name or unkown w/ pagination and total
 - Return all by date range

+Interesting note about windows/mac desktop explicit volume path bind mount with docker; it seems that docker is doing something to resolve discrepencies and is able to use the windows path on mac os too...
+Or maybe the image was already built on my mac with the other volume path set?
+Idk.